 How can you and your company contribute to The Refugee Ball?
 Be part of our fundraising activities.

 There are many benefits to sponsoring the 2020 Refugee Ball beyond simply helping a good cause.
 The Ball pulls together a diverse crowd and is an excellent place to have your brand seen by a network of influential and prominent guests.
 STARTTS’ close connection to the refugee, migrant and multicultural community is well-established.
-Over 32 years of service we have developed close contacts with community leaders from across the spectrum.
+Over 32 years of uninterrupted service provision we have developed close contacts with community leaders from across the spectrum.
 Many of these leaders – and also members of their communities attend the Ball every year.
-This year the Ball is set to remove geographic boundaries, improving the quality, reach and longevity of your exposure with attendees having been reported to have increased (3 – 10 times) for online events.
+This year the Ball is set to remove geographic boundaries, extending the reach of sponsor exposure with attendees having been reported to have increased (3 – 10 times) for online events.